LAC-Tech/editor/README.md

 	- Has all the features I want

 Cons:
-	- Seems to be based around C calling Scheme, not Scheme calling C.
+	- Not 100% clear how you call C from scheme.
-	- Smaller implementation - a niche within a niche
+	- Smaller implementation - I don't know any project using it.

 ### Racket